tokenika/eosfactory/docs/comments/master_account.md

 # MASTER Account Object

 *EOSFactory* wraps *EOSIO* accounts using Python objects, i.e. instances of the `Account` class.
-A MASTER account is also an instance of the `Account` class, but it plays a special role in *EOSFactory*: it spawns other accounts into existence.
+A MASTER account is also, most often, an instance of the `Account` class, but it plays a special role in *EOSFactory*: it spawns other accounts into existence.

 The implementation of a MASTER account is dependent on the context: